-Chapter 17: Stars and The Solar System
+CBSE Class 8 Science Notes Chapter 17 – Stars and The Solar System

 The celestial objects you see during the night in the sky are not just a matter of some particles.
 They’re part of our solar system.
-In this science chapter, we’re going to look at stars and celestial objects including mercury venus, and other planets.
+In this science chapter, we’re going to look at stars and celestial objects including Mercury Venus, and other planets.

 The last chapter of CBSE Class 8 Science Notes is Stars and the Solar System which leads one to go to infinity and beyond.
 Topics covered are celestial objects, Sun, comets, astronomy, planets, meteors, and meteorites, the moon, satellites, meteor showers, stars, Astronomy in ancient India, artificial satellites, constellation, and Mangalyaan which are discussed in the following articles listed below:

-Chapter 18: Pollution of Air and Water
+CBSE Class 8 Science Notes Chapter 18 – Pollution of Air and Water

 Air is very important to survival and is one of the important elements in the atmosphere.
 However, our air levels are getting polluted day by day due to different factors like smog, industrial pollution, etc. Hence causes air pollution and even water pollution which are the topics we’re going to cover in this CBSE Class 8 Science Notes.